Best Countries To Teach English

 Anyone with an adventurous bone in their body has to come to Myanmar and see it for themselves.
 They say teaching English in Myanmar is not for the faint of heart.

 It’s dirty, loud, and traffic is horrific.
 Meanwhile, people are overwhelmingly friendly.
 They make it feel like you’re a part of the family.
 And this is why so many foreign teachers spend their full contract and more in Myanmar.

 Qatar is safe with strict laws in place.
 The work is pretty relaxed.
 But unfortunately, most jobs are through word of mouth.
 This means that most TEFL teachers are somewhat excluded.

 Even though the stricter qualifications limit the potential pool of qualified teachers, the higher than average pay and standard of living means it isn’t difficult to find qualified teachers.
-So not only is there lots of demand for English teachers in Qatar, but there’s also a high supply.
+So not only is there a lot of demand for English teachers in Qatar but there’s also a high supply.